JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/many_systems.md

 ```

-Since we need to solve the same system many times it makes sense to first compute a
+Since we need to solve `F` many times for different values of `p` it makes sense to first compute all
-solution set for generic parameters and to use then a parameter homotopy.
+solutions for generic parameters and then to use  a [parameter homotopy](/guides/parameter-homotopies/).

 ```julia
 # Generate generic parameters by sampling complex numbers from the normal distribution